efuzy/efuzy/docs/src/pages/vue-components/uploader.md

   - /vue-components/file-picker
 ---

-Quasar supplies a way for you to upload files through the QUploader component.
+Efuzy supplies a way for you to upload files through the QUploader component.

 :::tip
 If all you want is an input file, you might want to consider using [QFile](/vue-components/file-picker) picker component instead.